We-Will-Fix-Your-PC/wewillfixyourpc_bot/rasa/data/nlu.md

 - Hi would you be able to update the bios on my my A320 motherboard ?
 I have the ryzen 3400G CPU but the bios is to old so cant boot it at all and I dont have an older processor to update it .
 - Can you fix my macbook
 - My PCs broken
+- Afternoon I was wondering if I could get a update on my laptop that I brought in this morning under richard hall 🙂
+- Hi, just wondering what time to pick my laptop up please?
+It’s the black dell one that needed speeding up!Thanks, Claire Bell

 ## intent:phone_number
 - [07495627911](phone)